fluffos/fluffos/docs/efun/mappings/allocate_mapping.md

     allocate_mapping(mixed *keys, mixed v):
       - if value is an array, the returned array has keys 'keys' and values 'value' (like 3.2.x's mkmapping)
-      - if it is a function, the the mapping has keys 'keys' and values evaluate(value, key)
+      - if it is a function, then the mapping has keys 'keys' and values evaluate(value, key)
       - otherwise, each key has the value 'value'